 They held their first parliamentary election in March 1919 and ratified their Constitution on 17 July.
 Eight days later Finland elected its first president.
 But many wounds from the Civil War remained open.
 Some 36,000 people, more than one percent of the country’s population at the time, died in that war and many were due to acts of terror and assassination carried out by both sides.
 The Civil War left upwards of 15,000 children orphaned.
 The war had deeply gashed the fabric of Finnish society and much work remained to stitch it back together.

-Ultimately, the weakness of both Germany and Russia after World War I empowered Finland to act in its perceived best interests and, bolstered by the cultural ethos of the Finnish people, it made a peaceful, domestic Finnish social and political compromise settlement possible.
+Ultimately, the weakness of both Germany and Russia after World War I empowered Finland to act in its perceived best interests and, bolstered by the cultural ethos of the Finnish people, they reached a peaceful, domestic Finnish social and political compromise settlement.
 This reconciliation led to a slow and painful, but steady, national unification.

 The Finns and World War II